andreaslam/ZanLing-TrueZero/README.md

 ## Setting environment variables

 Set the following environment variables to configure `tch-rs` before running anything.
-This assumes you use PyTorch to set up.
+This assumes you use PyTorch version 2.1 to use and set up.
+Use a virtual environment if neeeded.

 ```
 export LIBTORCH_USE_PYTORCH=1
-export LIBTORCH_BYPASS_VERSION_CHECK=1
 PYTORCH_PATH=$(python3 -c "import torch; print(torch.__path__[0])")
 export LD_LIBRARY_PATH="$PYTORCH_PATH/lib:$LD_LIBRARY_PATH"
 ```